nus-cs2103-AY2021S2/ip/docs/README.md

 #### `list` - lists all tasks in the task list

-Lists all taskss in the task list in numeric order.
+Lists all tasks in the task list in numeric order.

 Example of usage: